Chamaedorea: planting, care

 Diseases and parasitic pests

-Indoors, if the ambient air is too hot and dry, red spider mites can threaten the foliage: mist the leaves regularly, as they dislike humidity.
+Indoors, if the ambient air is too hot and dry, the red spider mites can threaten the foliage: mist the leaves regularly, as they dislike humidity.

-Propagation of Chamaedorea
+Multiplication of the Chamaedorea

-In a more mineral composition, it pairs well with Phormiums, Cordylines, and Hakonechloa macra ‘Aureola with their graphic and colourful foliage, as well as small Fargesia bamboos like ‘Bimbo’.
+In a more mineral composition, it pairs well with Phormiums, Cordylines, and Hakonechloa macra ‘Aureola’, with their graphic and colourful foliage, as well as small Fargesia bamboos like ‘Bimbo’.

 Useful resources